tobiasdigital/blueprints-learn.en/help/blueprints/web-personalization/online-offline.md

 ## Guardrails

 * By default the segment sharing service allows a maximum of 75 audiences to be shared for each Analytics report suite.
-If the customer has an Audience Manager license, there is no limit on the number of audiences that can be shared between Adobe Analytics and Target or Audience Manager and Target.
+If the customer has an Audience Manager license, there is no limit on the number of audiences that can be shared between Adobe Analytics and Adobe Target or Audience Manager and Adobe Target.
 * Batch segment sharing – once per day or manually initiated via API.
-* Shared segments available in Target for next hit/page personalization.
+* Shared segments available in Adobe Target for next hit/page personalization.

 ## Implementation Prerequisites